Authored by the expert who managed and guided the team behind the Colombia Property Pack

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should absolutely do your own research or consult a professional before making any purchase decision.
+This is not financial or investment advice, we do not know your personal situation, and you should do your own research before buying property in Medellín.

 Is it smart to buy now in Medellín, or should I wait as of 2026?